Nina-Mainusch/ADA_website/index.md

 {% include friendships_religions.html %}

-Contrary to what many might think, it is great to see that there are not clear subsets in this network that correspond to more general religious beliefs.
+Contrary to what people might think, it is great to see that there are not clear subsets in this network that correspond to more general religious beliefs.
 What we mean by this, is that the religions like the [Catholicism](https://simple.wikipedia.org/wiki/Catholicism), [Protestantism](https://simple.wikipedia.org/wiki/Protestantism) and [Christian Orthodoxy](https://en.wikipedia.org/wiki/Orthodoxy), all of which belong to Christianity, do not form a closed subnetwork.
 Instead, we can even observe a strong connection between [Anglicanism](https://simple.wikipedia.org/wiki/Anglicanism) and [Islam](https://simple.wikipedia.org/wiki/Islam), both of which belonging to religious beliefs which are often thought to have more [complicated history](https://en.wikipedia.org/wiki/Christianity_and_Islam).
 Even though we would have loved to see clearer differentiation and subnetworks from a scientific perspective, this means that when we talk about making friends, our results give reason to believe that religion does not seem to matter!

 Next, let us consider the network in respect to spoken languages.